 what if a molecule extracted from a simple mushroom made it possible to treat it?

 Research is advancing rapidly to cure cystic fibrosis.
-After the authorization of Kaftrio at the end of 2022, another molecule derived from an edible mushroom, and very common in the northern hemisphere, could well treat patients who do not yet have a therapeutic solution.
+After the authorization of Kaftrio at the end of 2022, another molecule derived from an edible mushroom, and very common in the northern hemisphere, might well treat patients who do not yet have a therapeutic solution.

 But there is hope thanks to the work of Fabrice LejeuneInserm researcher in the “Heterogeneity, plasticity and resistance of cancers to therapies” laboratory and his team, who are exploring the potential of a molecule derived from a very common and edible fungus: the inverted Clitocybe or Lepista fleccida.
 2,6 Diaminopurine or DAP has been shown to repair nonsense mutations and relieve symptoms of cystic fibrosis in several pre-clinical models.
 The results appeared in Molecular Therapy.